-Ensuring 2-way traffic is allowed from Hope Street to the Woolworths carpark is important as it is one of only 2 entry points to the carpark.
+Ensuring 2-way traffic is allowed from Hope Street to the Woolworths carpark is important as it one of only 2 entry points to the carpark.
 Commercial Place after the Woolworths carpark becomes quite narrow making it difficult for 2 vehicles to pass each other.
 This is particularly the case when the loading zone is occupied.
 Converting Commercial Place to a 1-way traffic only road will avoid these issues and make it safer.
-This will improve parking and accessibility along Commercial Place.